-Ok maybe that’s my weak spot but I admit that most cool places I visited immediately made me want to buy a house and stay there forever.
+Ok maybe that’s my weak spot but I admit that most of the cool places I visited immediately made me want to buy a house and stay there forever.
 But never ever have I been so serious about leaving it all behind to come to live in Copenhagen.
 Maybe it’s my obsession with design and food and funny languages.
 I love this city!
 So here you go: our absolute favorite places you have to see if you come to Copenhagen for a day:

 Honestly, there’s really only one choice for you: Hotel SP34.
 It’s perfectly close to the train station and even closer to the pedestrian street Strøget – the longest pedestrian street in the world.
 The hotel has a rooftop terrace, 4 bars, and 3 restaurants.
 If you haven’t noticed most Danes have a great sense for design and this hotel hits the spot.
 Make sure to rent a bike to get around and feel more like a local.

 For all friends of Danish Design, another choice would be to stay at the VIPP Loft or their Chimney House.
 While Nobis Hotel or Hotel Sanders offer cozy atmospheres, if you’re feeling a little crazy and more minimalistic, definitely book the only room at this all-black Krane.

 Copenhagen is all about food and there are so many places that I still have on my to-do list!
 The ones we’ve listed here are great if you visit for the first time, to get you started:

 Grød is a fun concept for breakfast, they serve nothing but porridge, risotto or similar yum stuff in a bowl; They also have a stand at Torvenhallerne food market (see below) but I think you should make the way to Nørrebro.
 Drive through the old cemetery Assistens Kirkegård, which is better described as a park, where locals come to hang out in summer.
 Also, the street Jægersborggade has lots of little hip shops and restaurants, some of which we’ve also listed here below.